Virtual Handpan โ Play Online

 What is the most common handpan scale?

-D Minor is by far the most common β it was used in the original PANArt Hang and gives the instrument its characteristic meditative, slightly melancholy sound.
-Celtic Minor and Pygmy are also very popular for their exotic, modal character.
+D Minor (also called D Kurd) is by far the most common tuning.
+It was used in PANArt's original Hang and gives the instrument its characteristic meditative, slightly melancholic sound.
+It is also the recommended starting scale for beginners because the most tutorial content online is built around it.

 What is the Ding?